Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/data-streaming.md

 ## `DataReceiver` component

-This component receives input events from Unity.
+This component receives any data from Unity.

 ![DataReceiver inspector](images/datareceiver_inspector.png)